-Chief Executive, SAYFC, Courtyard (East), Royal Highland Centre, Ingliston, Edinburgh, EH28 8NB.
+Chief Executive/Youth Development Manager, SAYFC, Courtyard (East), Royal Highland Centre, Ingliston, Edinburgh, EH28 8NB.

-Email : Penny@SAYFC.org or Tel: 0131 333 2445
+Email : Penny@SAYFC.org , Jordan@SAYFC.org or Tel: 0131 333 2445

 It is important that you take what the young person says seriously and follow it up with action straight away.
 The sooner you take action, the more likely it is that the abuse will stop, and the child will recover from his or hers experiences.